 All good things can be exploited.
 Intentional community is no exception.
 Research shows that one in four Americans doesn’t have even one person they feel they can confide in.
 More people than ever report feeling lonely.
 This can leave some people vulnerable to being taken advantage of when they meet people who seem to be generous and caring.
 Even people with the best of intentions can end up putting you in a difficult situation that they didn’t intend to, sometimes due to unclear communication.
 This list of safety precautions for intentional community is meant to help you take care who you put your trust in.
+Many idealists think that where many others have failed, they will succeed purely on the strength of their conviction and passion.
+These can just as quickly become disillusioned with the movement when communities don’t live up to their aspirations.
+We support the movement, and it needs accountability.
 Please read this page, but don’t lose hope.
 Our free matching services are meant to help you find the truly trustworthy.

 Avoiding Scammers